PaulFidika/claude-vm/DESIGN.md

   - Work files, downloads, temp processing can go anywhere else in /workspace/"

 Workspace Behavior Context:
-  "This workspace runs in a remote container that can stop/restart.
-   Your conversation history is preserved, but the filesystem resets except for:
+  "You are running inside a devcontainer on a remote VM with full development capabilities.
+   Your conversation history and all /workspace/ files persist across container restarts:
    - Git repository state (tracked files + changes)
-   - Files you place in /workspace/deliverables/
+   - Files in /workspace/deliverables/
-   Plan your file organization accordingly."
+   - Build caches in /workspace/.cache/
+   - Your state in /workspace/.claude-vm/
+   You can install packages, run docker-compose via Docker-in-Docker, and have access to all development tools."
 ```

 **Complete System Prompt Examples:**